 English Language Requirement

 We offer Pre-Sessional and Foundation Programme(s) throughout the year.
 These are designed to prepare you for university study in the UK when you have not yet met the language requirements for direct entry onto a degree programme.

-If you choose to leave at the end of Level 3 with a non-Honours degree, you will graduate with a BSc Ordinary degree in Biomedical Sciences that reflects the breadth of subjects you studied at Level 3, as well as the core knowledge and skills gained throughout your degree programme.
+If you choose to leave at the end of Level 3, you will graduate with a BSc Ordinary degree in Biomedical Sciences that reflects the breadth of subjects you studied at Level 3, as well as the core knowledge and skills gained throughout your degree programme.

 How you will be assessed

-Online assignments are used extensively at Levels 1 and 2, with access via a PC on or off campus.
-Peer assessment operates in many team projects.
+Online assignments are used extensively at Levels 1 and 2, with access on or off campus.
+Peer assessment is used to promote teamwork and group learning.

 What you will study

 Typical Degree Programme

 Levels 1 and 2

 All Life Sciences degree programmes share common core modules at Level 1 that provide a general introduction to the life sciences through an integrated programme of lectures, tutorials, practical work and field excursions.